Mookie Betts Player Props: Dodgers vs. Rangers

-The Los Angeles Dodgers, including Mookie Betts and his .674 slugging percentage over his past 10 games, battle starting pitcher Andrew Heaney and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+The Los Angeles Dodgers, including Mookie Betts (.357 batting average in his past 10 games), take on starting pitcher Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

 Mookie Betts Game Info & Props vs. the Rangers